MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/service-level-agreements/sla-firstresponseby-resolveby-not-populating-uci.md

 ---
-title: SLA 'First Response By' and 'Resolve By' fields are not populating values in UCI.
+title: SLA First Response By and Resolve By fields aren't filled in Unified Interface
-description: Provides a resolution for the issue where SLA First response by, Resolve by fields are not populating in UCI SLA. ms.reviewer: sdas ms.author: ravimanne ms.date: 06/01/2023
+description: Provides a resolution for the issue where the First Response By and Resolve By fields aren't populating values in the Unified Interface SLA. ms.reviewer: sdas ms.author: ravimanne ms.date: 06/01/2023
 ---
-# 'First Response By' and 'Resolve By' fields are not populating values in UCI
+# The SLA "First Response By" and "Resolve By" fields aren't populating values in Unified Interface

-This article provides a resolution for the issue where SLA First response by, Resolve by fields are not populating in UCI SLA.
+This article provides a resolution for the issue where the **First Response By** and **Resolve By** fields in a service-level agreement (SLA) aren't getting populated in Unified Interface.

 ## Symptoms

-In Legacy,  SLA First response by, Resolve by Fields are populated when SLA for specific KPI is triggered, but these field's values are not populating in UCI by default.
+In the legacy SLA, the **First Response By** and **Resolve By** fields are populated when the SLA for a specific KPI is triggered, but these fields' values aren't populated in Unified Interface by default.

 ## Cause

-As part of Standard Legacy SLA, SLA First response by and Resolve by fields were filled by default and these Standard Legacy SLAs are already deprecated.
-As part of UCI-SLA, we are not filling these fields by default as they can have multiple SLA KPIs per KPI field and enhanced Legacy SLA also does not have these field filled by default.
+As part of the legacy standard SLA, the SLA **First Response By** and **Resolve By** fields are filled by default, and these legacy standard SLAs are already deprecated.
+As part of the Unified Interface SLA, these fields aren't filled by default as they can have multiple SLA KPIs per a KPI field, and the legacy enhanced SLA also doesn't have these fields filled by default.

 ## Resolution

-This is by design behavior for UCI-SLA.
-So, please implement custom logic through workflow or plugin to fill these fields as per user requirement.
+This is a by-design behavior in Unified Interface.
+So, implement a custom logic through a workflow or a plugin to fill these fields per user requirements.